Skip to Content

 Back

-Printing & Painting On Textiles - Registration Open - Starting in 2026
+Printing & Painting On Textiles - From January 2026

-Lake Pigment Making Deep Dive - Starting in 2026
+Lake Pigment Making Deep Dive - From January 2026

-Making & Working With Natural Art Materials - Starting in 2026
+Making & Working With Natural Art Materials - From April 2026

 Verdigris With Lucy Mayes - April & May 2026